sentenial/developer-docs/pages/prodOpenBanking/ob_partnerintegration.md

 * A 'Powered by Nuapay' logo is displayed on the checkout window.

+## TECHNICAL SERVICE PROVIDER MODE

 |With Nuapay as a **Technical Service Provider**|:

  You will need:

 * An Open Banking TPP license.
 * To provide Sentenial with your eIDAS certificate (QWAC and QSEAL).
-* To allow Sentenial generate Software Statement Assertions(SSA) and OBUK specific PKI key pairs.
+* To allow Sentenial to generate Software Statement Assertions(SSA) and OBUK specific PKI key pairs.
-* Sentenial establishes relationships with each of the ASPSPs for you.
+* Sentenial to establish relationships with each ASPSP on your behalf.

 Note that: